-A working group was set up, based on a well-established methodology, consisting of certain corporate resources identified by the Company and by outside consultants with a legal and workplace health and safety/environmental specialisation, in order to carry out all of the activities preparatory to the establishment of this Model.
+A working group was set up, based on a well-established methodology, consisting of certain corporate resources identified by the Company and by outside consultants with a legal and workplace health and

 From the methodological point of view, the analysis began by making an inventory of and mapping the Company's activities - as suggested by the trade associations and also by U.S. best practices.